About the Internship

 Students will take part in a range of AOD sector activities.
-These comprise: completion of Vocational Education and Training (VET) units of competency; presentations by staff from a range of Eastern Health and other AOD services; supervision and reflective practice sessions, and visits to clinical services.
+These comprise completion of Vocational Education and Training (VET) units of competency, presentations by staff from a range of Eastern Health and other AOD services, supervision and reflective practice sessions, and visits to clinical services.
+Note that this internship does not offer the opportunity to work directly with AOD clients, and is educational and observational in nature.

-Eastern Health, as a major metropolitan health service, complies with the Victorian Government’s COVID-19, influenza and other vaccination protocols, which mandate all staff and visitors including students on placement/internships be fully vaccinated against a range of diseases.
-Eastern Health has determined that students taking part in this internship need to provide an immunisation history statement as part of their application
+Eastern Health, as a major metropolitan health service, complies with the Victorian Government’s COVID-19, influenza and other vaccination protocols, which mandate all staff and visitors including students on placement/internship be fully vaccinated against a range of diseases.
+Eastern Health also requires all students participating in learning programs to have a current Working With Children’s Check and valid Police Check which covers the duration of the internship.

-A considerable portion of the program comprises self-paced online learning.
-There are a number of compulsory meetings and classes which are also online, using Zoom.
-Covid-19 restrictions allowing, the program will include site visits to alcohol and drug services, primarily in the inner east and eastern suburbs of Melbourne.
-Several sessions will be conducted face to face at Turning Point in Richmond.
+A considerable portion of the program comprises online classes, presentations and self-paced learning.
+Covid-19 restrictions allowing, the program will include site visits to AOD services, primarily in the inner east and eastern suburbs of Melbourne.
+Sessions will also be conducted face to face at Turning Point in Richmond.

 The Turning Point educational internship is funded by the Victorian Department of Health and is free to Australian citizen and permanent resident students who meet the eligibility requirements above.
 Students are required to fund meals, transport and other ancillary costs and provide their own internet, computer and other resources.

-Currently enrolled tertiary students should contact their University Placement Coordinator in the first instance and lodge an expression of interest through them, together with a CV, current police check and immunisation history statement.
+Expressions of interest are now open for 2023.
+Be sure to read all the information carefully on the form before submitting otherwise your application may be delayed.
+Currently enrolled tertiary students should contact their University Placement Coordinator in the first instance and lodge an expression of interest through them, together with a CV, current police check, current working with children check and immunisation history statement.
 Honours students and recent graduates may lodge these documents directly with the Turning Point educational internship coordinator.